Speak to a qualified cancer nurse

 People with early NSCLC (stage 1 or 2) will generally be offered surgery to remove the tumour.
 How much of the lung is removed depends on several factors:

-- the location of the cancer and its size
+- the location and size of the cancer

 - your general wellbeing and fitness